stereotype441/language/resources/type-system/inference2.md

   complement integers:

-  - Let `T` be the type `int`, and let `m` be a compilation artifact whose runtime behavior is to evaluate to an instance of `int` representing the value `i` - 2<sup>64</sup>.
+  - Let `T` be the type `int`, and let `m` be a compilation artifact whose runtime behavior is to complete with a value that is an instance of `int` representing `i` - 2<sup>64</sup>.
 TODO(paulberry): does the CFE actually implement this behavior?

+  - _Execution soundness follows trivially._

 - Otherwise:

-  - Let `T` be the type `int`, and let `m` be a compilation artifact whose runtime behavior is to evaluate to an instance of `int` representing the value `i`.
+  - Let `T` be the type `int`, and let `m` be a compilation artifact whose runtime behavior is to complete with a value that is an instance of `int` representing `i`. _Execution soundness follows trivially._

   - If `i` cannot be represented _precisely_ by an instance of `int`, then there is a compile-time error.
 TODO(paulberry): does the analyzer actually